Sequential Non-Bayesian Persuasion: The model

 \subsection{Biased updating}

 We deviate from the standard theory by relaxing the assumption that R updates beliefs in a Bayesian way.
-Instead, we focus on conservative Bayesianism: R is characterized by a bias parameter $\alpha\in [0,1)$, so that given a prior belief $\mu_0$ and a properly updated (Bayesian) posterior $\mu$, their (biased) belief is
+Instead, we assume that R systematically distorts posterior beliefs as in \cite{de2022non}: There is a `bias function' $D:\Delta^o(\Omega)\times \Delta(\Omega)\to \Delta(\Omega)$, such that $D(\nu,\nu')$ is the belief that R holds given prior $\nu$ and Bayesian posterior $\nu'$.

+Notice that $D$ is defined only for full-support priors.
+This is sufficient for our purposes because throughout the paper we assume that the belief of R remains interior.
+We formalize this in the following definition.